Welcome to Kaleidoscope Behavior Analysis and Therapy

 We provide parent training in the home and community to generalize skills across settings.

 The Behavioral Health Center of Excellence (BHCOE) has awarded Kaleidoscope Behavior Analysis & Therapy, LLC with an Award of Distinction, recognizing the organization as a top behavioral service provider in the country.
 The award celebrates exceptional special needs providers that excel in the areas of clinical quality, staff satisfaction and qualifications, and consumer satisfaction.
-Initial accreditation was received in 2018 with re-accreditation in 2020.
+Initial accreditation was received in 2018 with re-accreditation in 2020 and 2022.

 The Council of Autism Service Providers (CASP) supports and guidance by cultivating, sharing, and advocating for provider best practices in autism services